 I started exploring my breath in 2014 while being hospitalised.
 This was when I was burned-out, and unable to move.
 My body informed me it was time to listen to my body.
 Time for deep Inner-Work.

-I realised my breath shows me what is going-on ánd informs me what I need.
+I realised my breath shows me what is going-on ánd informs me about what I need.
 My breath allows me to experience what loving self-care feels like.
 How to stay close to myself, even during overwhelm.
 My breath inspired me to quit the job I didn’t like.
 My breath inspires me to be with people and in places that resonate with me.
 My breath shows me how to connect to people.

-Self-inquiry and therapy brought made me aware of what’s holding me back.
+Self-inquiry and therapy made me aware of what’s holding me back.
 Informed me how to re-direct my attention.
-How to use my qualities and skills to shine brightly.
+Opening up to dance my natural flow and open my heart.

 I attended the Amsterdam Steiner School and completed my Master of Arts at the University of Amsterdam.
 I have worked at the Dutch Cancer Society for 10 years.
 At 17 years old, I started body-oriented inquiry with yoga and meditation.
 As a yoga teacher (>2005), I was initially inspired by Jivamukti Yoga.
 Other Bodywork-trainings followed, e.g. Somatic Experience, Yin Yoga, Kundalini Yoga, and Shakti Flow.
 I have a Croatian / Dutch background.
 My daughter is a young adult.
 My son is in high school.